.NET

 </log4net>

-Add a reference to the configuration file in your code, as shown in the example here.
+Next, reference the configuration file in your code as shown in the example here.

 using System.IO;